anoopsarkar/nlp-class/hw5.md

 Ground Rules
 ------------

 * Each group should submit using one person as the designated uploader.
-* You must turn in three things:
-  1. The output from `rerank.py` using the weights learned by your program.
-The output must be uploaded to the [leaderboard submission site](http://sfu-nlp-class.appspot.com) using the instructions given above.
-You can upload new output as often as you like, up until the assignment deadline.
-The Submit button for showing the test set scores will be unavailable until after the homework deadline and grace days have passed.
-  1. Your code.
-Each group should assign one member to upload the source code to [Coursys]({{ site.coursys }}) as the submission for Homework 5.
+Ideally use the same person across all homeworks.
+* Follow these step-by-step instructions to submit your homework solution:
+  1. Your solution to this homework should be in the `answer` directory in a file called `learn.py`.
 The code should be self-contained, self-documenting, and easy to use.
+It should read the data exactly like `default.py` does.
+Your program should run like this:

+            python answer/learn.py > weights

+  1. Use the weights to call `rerank.py` to get the output file.

+            python rerank.py -w weights > output

+  1. Upload this file `output` to the [leaderboard submission site](http://sfu-nlp-class.appspot.com) according to [the Homework 0 instructions](hw0.html).
+  1. Run the program: `python zipsrc.py`.
+This will create a a zip file called `source.zip`.
+Each group should assign one member to upload `source.zip` to [Coursys]({{ site.coursys }}) as the submission for this homework.
+ It should use the same input and output assumptions of `default.py`.
+Only use `zipsrc.py` to prepare your zip file.
   1. A clear, mathematical description of your algorithm and its motivation written in scientific style.
 This needn't be long, but it should be clear enough that one of your fellow students could re-implement it exactly.
-Include the file for this writeup as part of the tarball or zip file you will upload to [Coursys]({{ site.coursys }}).
-Include also how your group divided up the work load and each group member's contribution to the homework solution.
+You are given a dummy `README.md` file in the answer directory.
+Update this file with your description.
+  1. Also in the `answer` directory include for each group member with a user name `username` a file in your submission called `README.username` which contains a description of your contribution to the homework solution along with the commit identifiers from either `svn` or `git`.
+If you have only one member in your group then create an empty file.
 * You cannot use data or code resources outside of what is provided to you.
-You can use NLTK but not any NLTK reranking code directly.
-You cannot use any public implementation of reranking such as the one included in `moses`, `Joshua`  or `cdec` or any other open source decoder.
+You can use NLTK but not the NLTK tokenizer class.
 * For the written description of your algorithm, you can use plain ASCII but for math equations it is better to use either [latex](http://www.latex-project.org/) or [kramdown](https://github.com/gettalong/kramdown).
 Do __not__ use any proprietary or binary file formats such as Microsoft Word.

 If you have any questions or you're confused about anything, just ask.